prasana-regami/RISK-SCANNING/readme.md

 -o : Output Directory - Path to save the output files. <br>

-File Formats to scannable :
+File Formats to scannable using this Application:
 1-.txt
 2-.docx
 3-.pdf